Tag Archives: Mothers Day

 Loneliness was my middle name.

 At age nine, once we moved to Florida, my grandma was more like a mother to me.
 I knew then what a mother’s love felt like and it just wasn’t the same as Mama’s.
-Not long after my daddy remarried, during visitations, my stepmother loved and welcomed me with opened arms.
+Not long after my daddy remarried, during visitations, my stepmother loved and welcomed me with open arms.
 I felt special in her eyes.
 With Mama, sometimes I felt she didn’t even see me because she was so preoccupied.
 As I became older, bitterness festered and I wasn’t necessarily a role model teenager either.
 I just couldn’t wait to leave home and do better than Mama, in search of love.
 I fell flat on my face.
 But I learned some things.

 I learned Mama was a prisoner in her own mind, but she did the best she knew to do.
-She felt I was always matured for my age, never realizing how much I needed her.
+She felt I was always mature for my age, never realizing how much I needed her.
 I haven’t stopped loving Mama.
 I loved her then and I certainly love her now.
 But because I had no choice but to grow up too fast, our roles have always felt reversed.
-Most of the time, I’ve felt like I was the mother.
+Most of the time, I felt like I was the mother.

-The miles separate, the years have passed, Mama and I have since aged.
+The miles separate, the years have passed, and Mama and I both have since aged.
 I can look back and forgive my past; it has made me who I am today.
 I’ve had to learn to forgive Mama a hundred times over, whose harshness and demeanor become more passive and feeble with time.
 I must show her kindness and love.
-No she’s not perfect, but neither am I.
+No, she’s not perfect, but neither am I.

 No matter what.